polina-tsvilodub/refpred/analysis/direct-modification/direct-modification_power_write-up.md

     parameter of interest (i.e., the syntax coefficient in the critical condition) is extracted.
 The models were fit using 4 chains and 3000 iterations each.
-4. This process is repeated *500 times* for each simulated subjects-number.
+4. This process is repeated *400 times* for each simulated subjects-number. (for n = 50, 100 we only did 100 simulations, for n = 600 only 300)
 5. The power for the given number of participants is calculated as the proportion of critical coefficients that were estimated in the predicted direction (i.e., the credible interval excludes 0) over